The RCPACAP board

 MBBS MPH PhD FRACP FRCPA FFSc FAICD

-Dr Chan is both head of the Department of Infectious Disease at Royal Prince Alfred Hospital (RPA) and the Microbiology Laboratory at the RPA campus of NSW Health Pathology.
-A graduate of the University of Sydney, where he received his master’s degree and PhD, Dr Chan is also a fellow of the Australian Institute of Company Directors.
+Dr Chan is head of the Department of Infectious Disease at Royal Prince Alfred Hospital (RPA) and the Microbiology Laboratory at the RPA campus of NSW Health Pathology.
+A graduate of the University of Sydney, where he received his Master’s degree and PhD, Dr Chan is also a Fellow of the Australian Institute of Company Directors.

-Dr Chan is a clinical senior lecturer in Patient Safety and Quality at the Sydney Medical School.
-He’s a member of the Medicare Participation Review committee and the Medical Testing Accreditation Advisory committee of NATA, where he’s the NATA/RCPA Liaison Officer.
-He is a member of the Microbiology Discipline Advisory Committee of the RCPA, and chairs NSW Health Pathology’s Microbiology Clinical Stream.
+Dr Chan is a clinical senior lecturer at the Sydney Medical School.
+He’s a member of the Medicare Participation Review Committee and the Medical Testing Accreditation Advisory committee of NATA, where he is the NATA/RCPA Liaison Officer.
+He is a member of the Microbiology Discipline Advisory Committee of the RCPA and chairs NSW Health Pathology’s Microbiology Clinical Stream.

 He is currently the managing partner of Envoi Specialist Pathologists, a private practice in Brisbane specialising in gastrointestinal pathology that also has a strong emphasis on teaching and internationally competitive research.
 In addition, he is a visiting senior specialist to the Royal Brisbane and Women’s Hospital, Professor of Molecular and Cellular Pathology at the University of Queensland and Clinical Fellow at the Queensland Institute of Medical Research.
 He has served on a range of national and international committees including the International Consensus Panel for Liver Allograft Pathology, the International Collaboration on Cancer Reporting (ICCR) authoring committee (liver cancer), the National Bowel Cancer Screening Programme, and Australian Cancer Network/NHMRC committees for surveillance protocols in a range of gastrointestinal disorders.
 He is a frequent presenter at national and international conferences and in 2017 was selected as the RCPA Visiting Lecturer to Overseas.